 In a contentious situation, you want us on your side.
 If negotiations do not resolve matters adequately, and to your satisfaction, Buche & Associates, P.C. will be more than comfortable in a courtroom and pleased to argue your case to either a judge or jury.
 At Buche & Associates, P.C., we believe in the power of advocacy.
 We will take the time to understand your case, present the evidence in the most favorable light, and advocate to win your case.
 Contact Our San Diego litigation attorneys today.

 When you are served with a lawsuit, you typically have 30 days to file a responsive pleading in a civil case in the state of California.
 If your case will be handled in Federal Court, the deadline is 21 days.
 Days can vary from state-to-state.
 In Texas State courts, where we also handle cases, answers are due on Monday at 10:00 a.m. on the Monday falling twenty days after service.
 However, as soon as you receive the summons from a process server or a registered agent for your company, you should get in touch with a civil litigation attorney for a consultation so you can put together a litigation strategy and avoid a default.
 Your lawyer can then advise you as to the next steps you’ll need to take.

-If you are the one bringing the lawsuit, you’ll obviously need a lawyer to help you draw up your complaint and submit it to the court.
-You attorneys will file a summons and a civil claim cover sheet.
+If you are the one bringing the lawsuit, you’ll need a lawyer to help you draw up your complaint and file it in the correct court.
+Your attorneys will file a summons and a civil claim cover sheet.
 The requirements for these documents can be quite strict and they vary in different jurisdictions.
 If there is a concern about a lawsuit, your first step should be to book a consultation with your attorney to ensure everything is done correctly right from the start.